 - Yoast– Yoast is a search engine optimization plugin for WordPress that helps optimize your content to be searchable by all search engines.
 It helps make the process of SEO easier for companies.

 - Promoted Posts (Facebook)– Using promoted posts on Facebook is using advertising to boost the visibility of your content by setting it in the newsfeed.
-This way, a larger audience of users are bound to find it much easier than they would if the content was left to grow organically.
+This way, a broader audience of users are bound to find it much more comfortable than they would if the content was left to grow organically.

 - Tweriod– This tool helps companies determine the best time to post on Twitter.
 It also helps get your content in front of more users on the platform.

-- StumbleUpon Ads– This platform is great for companies wishing to pay for their content to have more exposure online.
+- StumbleUpon Ads– This platform is excellent for companies wishing to pay for their content to have more exposure online.

 - Slideshare– Slideshare helps draw attention to content by creating decks that are available online and link directly to your website or service.

 There you have it, our curated list of marketing tools that will help boost your content marketing and take it to another level.
-You can pick and choose the tools that will work for your business and help you take your content marketing strategy one step further to success.
-Happy creating!
+You can pick and choose the tools that will work for your business and improve your content marketing strategy work for you.